-And I saw the shining lights of a 7-Eleven, that 24-hour beacon of hope in even the most obscure of Japanese towns.
-There I could ask for directions to a karaoke place or internet cafe to crash in for a few hours; he pulled out the map and showed me I’d gone flying past Kyoto and was round the other side of Japan’s biggest lake, Lake Biwa, in Shiga prefecture.
+And then I saw the shining lights of a 7-Eleven, that 24-hour beacon of hope in even the most obscure of Japanese towns.
+There I could ask for directions to a karaoke place or internet cafe in which to crash for a few hours; they always have a map stashed behind the counter somewhere, which the guy pulled out to show me I’d gone flying past Kyoto and was round the other side of Japan’s biggest lake, Lake Biwa, in Shiga prefecture.

 He also explained that the nearest karaoke places and so on were in the next town back towards Kyoto, a place called Hikone.

 So that became my mission; get to Hikone, get an overnight deal in a karaoke room for a few hours’ kip, and get the first train to Kyoto.

 Unfortunately in the store I’d also realised I hardly had any money – just about enough for a karaoke room and the train, but not for a taxi to Hikone (and I didn’t have my ATM card or any money yet in my Japanese account).

 There was a policeman out front of the store, so I checked with him the correct road for Hikone and how long it would take to walk.
 He laughed at the question, but reckoned it’d be about 45 minutes.